1908::The First Stake of the Malahat Highway

 Map Left: Goldstream Hotel to Malahat Summit/ Right: Malahat Summit to Shawnigan Lake Turnoff

-The Mill Bay Road was designed and built to suit the world's earliest automobiles which were often slow and built for touring.
-By 1911, when the road was completed, automobile designs had already significantly advanced.
-They had become bigger and faster.
-Changes to the new highway's road top and the levelling of its bends and climbs were necessary to accommodate the new speedy automobiles of the rapidly advancing world.
+The Malahat Highway was designed in 1907-1908 with the world's earliest automobiles in mind, but most of these autos were slow and built for touring.
+By 1911, when the highway was complete, automobile designs had advanced significantly.
+They were now bigger and faster.
+Changes to the new highway's roadtop and the levelling of its bends and climbs were necessary to accommodate the new speedy automobiles of the rapidly advancing world.

 Photo: BC Archives (E-00422)

-The Malahat Highway made headlines for many years and, as predicted, attracted automobile tourists from around the world.
-Before the end of its first year, the Victoria Motor Club that had initiated the building of the Malahat Highway journeyed along the route to post helpful road signs wherever a sign was needed.
-These signs were mostly road hazard warnings and directions to the nearest towns.
-Directions to the nearest mechanic with gasoline became the only permittable commercial signs on the route.
+The Malahat Highway made headlines for many years and, as predicted, attracted automobile tourists and hobbyists worldwide with its panoramic views.
+Its completion marked a significant milestone in the island's transportation history.
+It provided a faster and more passable route for islanders and opened up new opportunities for trade and tourism.
+Before celebrating the fourth birthday of the highway's first stake on April 22, the Victoria Motor Club, which had initiated the building of the Malahat Highway in 1907, journeyed once again along the route to post helpful road signs for motorists.
+These signs mainly were road hazard warnings and directions to the nearest towns.
+The only permittable commercial signs on the route were directions to the nearest mechanic with gasoline.